Behavioral Health Planning Across Hillsborough County

 Hillsborough County FAQs

-How can I tell whether outpatient therapy is enough for my current needs?
+How can I tell whether the program matches my current needs?

-During intake, clinicians evaluate symptom severity, day-to-day functioning, and schedule factors to recommend a fitting starting level of care.
+During intake, clinicians evaluate symptom severity, day-to-day functioning, and schedule factors to confirm the 10-week program is the right clinical starting point.

-What does a more structured weekly treatment cadence usually involve?
+What does the weekly treatment cadence usually involve?

 Is in-person treatment realistic when I am driving from another part of Hillsborough County?